mcaserta/swatch/README.md

 This registers a [WatchService](http://docs.oracle.com/javase/7/docs/api/java/nio/file/WatchService.html) on the `plugins` directory and its subdirectories (because of the `true` value being passed to the `recursive` argument).

-The `WatchService` will watch for creation, modification and deletion of files.
-Notifications will get sent to the println function.
+The `WatchService` will then watch for creation, modification and deletion of files.
+Notifications will get sent to the `println` function.

-If you want (and you sure will) customize your notifications listener, it's as easy as defining a function such as:
+If you want to (and you sure will) customize your notifications listener, it's as easy as defining a function such as:

 ```scala